honganh1206/s8/notes/3-7-Return Statements.md

 ## Nested block statements

 The problem is that _we cannot unwrap the value of `object.ReturnValue`_ on first sight!
-We need to keep track of it so we can stop the execution in the outermost block statement.
+We need to keep track of it, so we can stop the execution in the outermost block statement.
 This approach is to _handle early return cases_ in nested blocks/scopes

 The point is that our `object.ReturnValue` will remain wrapped until it bubbles up back to `evalProgram()`.
 At that point it can be unwrapped.
 To do so we need to call the `evalBlockStatement()` recursively to handle the nested block statements